igorbrandao18/grupodapaz-web/replit.md

 ## Frontend Architecture

 **Single-Page Application (SPA) Pattern**
-- The application uses Wouter for client-side routing with a simple route structure: home page and a 404 fallback
+- The application uses Wouter for client-side routing with multiple routes:
+  - `/` - Home page with all landing sections
+  - `/admin/plans` - Admin interface for plan management
+  - `404` - Not found fallback
 - All UI components are modular and organized in a component-based architecture
-- The main home page aggregates multiple section components (Navigation, Hero, About, Services, etc.)
+- The main home page aggregates multiple section components (Navigation, Hero, About, Services, Plans, etc.)

 **UI Component System**
 - Built on shadcn/ui (New York variant), providing a comprehensive set of pre-styled, accessible React components